 Instead of using a typical cast, use the stream’s current to help you load your line and to cast a more deliberate, subtle cast.
 To do this let your line sit downstream in the current and pull your rod into motion with a lazy smooth “flip” upstream to set your line.
 It’s more like a pull than push motion all done in one single stroke.
 Nymphing doesn’t require long casts, in fact, most nymphing is done relatively close to where you are standing.

 Used As Little Line As Possible

 What are the basic skills for nymph fishing success?
 The biggest challenge of nymph fishing, a lot of the time, is detecting a strike.
 But once the strike is detected you have to set the hook before the trout discards your offering.
-To help in setting the hook quickly, keeping the line off the water.
-Using as little line as you can, is the key.
+To help in setting the hook quickly, try keeping the line off the water while using as little line as you can.

 Trout can pick up a nymph and spit it out with amazing speed at times and even the best nymph fishermen won’t react fast enough.
 That said, a shorter and tighter line will be your best bet to decreasing the delay in reaction time to set the hook.
 A general rule of thumb is to nymph fish within 10 to 15 feet if possible with a tight, short line.

 Very seasoned nymph fishermen and especially the older ones rarely use indicators.
 Not because they frown on them but they enjoy the challenge of trying to feel strikes.
 But using an indicator is a great help for newcomers and I’d be lying to say they are just for newbie’s because they aren’t.
 I for one like using indicators and it makes my nymphing easier and enjoyable.